-I wish I had a solid definition for you, but unfortunately, I don’t.
+I wish I had a solid definition for “loving from a distance”, but unfortunately I don’t.
 Loving from a distance is different for everyone because everyone’s perception of love is different.
 However, I’ll share what I believe loving from a distance means.

 Loving from a distance: